nbouziani/physics-driven-ml/README.md

 # Physics-driven machine learning models

-Examples of physics-driven machine learning models using PyTorch and Firedrake
+Developing and running physics-driven machine learning models in a highly productive way using PyTorch and Firedrake

 ## Table of Contents